Things you might want to know.

 I want to find my own sound.
 Can you help me?

 Yes.
 You're probably already singing with your own sound and we'll need to raise your awareness of that.
 If you want to develop your own personal style, we can do that together too.
-However, bear in mind that you are not stuck with "your sound" so there is no need to feel you have to limit yourself on this journey.
+However, bear in mind that you are not stuck with "your sound" so there is no need to feel you have to limit yourself on your vocal journey.

 I'm a complete beginner.
 Can I start with extreme vocals/distortion?